Guidance

 OPSS monitors products that are available for sale via all routes, including on online selling platforms and social media platforms.
 OPSS also purchases products for compliance assessment and testing via different routes, including on online selling platforms.

-When we purchase products for compliance assessment or testing, we will inform the appropriate business or businesses.
+When we obtain products for compliance assessment or testing, we will, in most cases, inform the appropriate business or businesses in a timely manner.
 We will notify the results of compliance assessment or testing in a timely manner to the appropriate business or businesses.
-This will usually be the manufacturer (or their representative), the importer; or the distributor.
+This will usually be the manufacturer (or its representative), the importer, or the distributor.

-We may choose not to notify individual businesses of products purchased where this is being conducted purely for research purposes.
+We may choose not to notify individual businesses of products purchased where we consider that notification may prejudice an ongoing investigation.

 Requiring documents and information

-Some of the legislation that we enforce requires businesses to:
+Some of the legislation that we enforce requires businesses to assure compliance by:

-• retain documentation and information and make it available for inspection
+• retaining specific documentation and other information and making it available for inspection

-• provide specified documentation and information when required to do so by OPSS, or in some cases another enforcement authority
+• providing specified documentation and other information when required to do so by OPSS, or, in some cases, another enforcement authority

-Documentation and/ or information that is provided will be assessed in a timely manner and we will notify the business that provided the documentation and/ or information of the outcome of this assessment.
+Documentation and/ or information that is provided will be assessed and we will notify the business that provided the documentation and/ or information of the outcome of this assessment in a timely manner.

 Checking goods at the border